15 Expats Talk about Health Insurance and Healthcare in Ecuador

 Are healthcare and health insurance expensive in Ecuador?

 "So far we have been paying out of pocket for our medical needs.
 I just received my Visa last week.
 We do now have private health insurance for about $100 a month total for both of us.
 It doesn't really cover much but we were told it was needed in order to get our Cedulas.
 After we get the Cedulas, we can opt out of the private ins if we want.
 We are going to keep it and also enroll in the public health insurance for the bigger stuff.
 I believe it is about $90 a month each.
 Like I said, now we have been paying out of pocket for medical stuff.
 You can have a doctor come to your house, yes, a house call, for about $20.
 Medication is way cheaper here than in the states.
 No prescriptions are needed for most medications.
-Some common OTC medications in the States can be hard to find here," said an expat in Crucita.
+Some common OTC medications in the States can be hard to find here," wrote one expat.

 "I relocated to Ecuador April 2022.
 On May 2nd 2022 I woke up with slight left hand arm pain.
 As the day progresses I became nauseated and dizzy.
 On the 3rd of May I had a buddy take me to a local clinic.
 They were impressive and within an hour diagnosed me with onset of heart issue and suggested I see cardiologist.
 Being as I was here only 3 weeks in Ecuador I personally decided to return to Houston Texas immediately and flew back.
 On the 4th of May I was admitted to Memorial Herman Hospital Woodlands Texas.
 I received a Quintuple Bypass (CABG) Graft the following day.
 I recuperated 7 weeks and returned to Ecuador.
 I fly back to Houston every 6 months and see my Cardiologist for exams and stress test.
 I've talked to expats who've had good results from Cardiologist in Ecuador and one even had a double bypass surgery in private hospital and is quite happy.
 I personally carry no private insurance.
 I'm okay with their health personal they diagnosed my health issues very impressively.
 Would I go through major health surgery in Ecuador.
 No. Not unless it was life threatening.
 But that's just me. ," commented one expat who moved to Ecuador.